noaione/yuusha-shoukan-ln/sources/v08/chapter4.md

 [R-Really?]

 [Yes, please open the invitation.
-Inside are the names of the Six Kings who invited you and the names of the memorabilias you will receive.]
+Inside are the names of the Six Kings who invited you and the names of the memorabilia's you will receive.]

 [Y-Yes...
 Eh?]